It’s one of the most frequently asked questions by businesses looking to increase their paid media reach.

 Google dominates the search engine business, with 2.5 million searches taking place every second.
 If you have a limited budget but big conversion goals, keep reading for the finest suggestions on how to build Google advertisements that are worth every penny.

 1. Set a Goal

 As with any other marketing campaign, before beginning a Google Adword campaign, you must first determine your goal.
-Goals make campaign efforts much easier to track.
+Goals make Search engine marketing campaign efforts much easier to track.